 - 1. To allow future infill development of a scale and type in keeping with the rural character and identity of the village. - 2.
 To support the provision of a range of house types and tenures on appropriate sites within Edgmond village and the wider Parish. - 3.
-To prevent the merging of built-up areas and to retain the rural character and identity of Edgmond village and the wider Parish.
+To prevent the merging of built-up areas by protecting and enhancing open spaces to retain the rural character and identity of Edgmond village and the wider Parish.